Resources: Treatment

 Medications for Opioid Use Disorder (MOUD)

-Provides information on methadone, buprenorphine, and naltrexone and how they are used to provide medication-assisted treatment (MAT) for opioid use disorder (OUD).
+Provides information on methadone, buprenorphine, and naltrexone and how they are used to provide medication treatment for opioid use disorder (OUD).
 Covers the signs of an overdose and answers questions about each medication.

 Resource Type: Document / Report